yttriumz/notes-foam/notes-OS/Linux/openSUSE/Tumbleweed/installation-P1-Gen2.md

 ## Before installation

 1. Download the ISO image from [the official site](https://get.opensuse.org/tumbleweed/#download).
 Note that the images for installation and live OS are different.
 2. Create a live USB stick.
-I used rufus with all default settings on Win10.
+I used [Rufus](https://rufus.ie/en/) with all default settings on Win10.

 *References*: